 Partial Entry allows the employer to offer the existing members of a fire or police department the choice between remaining in their locally administered money purchase plan or participating in the FPPA Defined Benefit System.
 In other words, the employer agrees to continue to offer the local money purchase plan for those who wish to remain in that plan and allow those who want to move to FPPA to do so.
-(All members hired after the effective date of entry are enrolled in the FPPA plan selected by the employer; either the Statewide Defined Benefit Plan or the Statewide Hybrid Plan with the Defined Benefit Component)
+(All members hired after the effective date of entry are enrolled in the FPPA Statewide Retirement Plan Component(s) selected by the employer; either the Defined Benefit Component or the Hybrid Defined Benefit and Money Purchase Components)

 The possibility of Partial Entry raises a lot of questions.
 One of the most common is: why should I be interested in converting my retirement to a defined benefit plan?